 Step 2: Bring awareness to eating

-Often we eat emotionally in a mindless state, barely noticing that we’re eating.
-That is, until we look down and see an empty package or plate before us!
+Often, we eat emotionally in a mindless state, barely noticing that we’re eating.
+That is until we look down and see an empty package or plate before us!

 In this step, we are simply noticing that we are emotionally eating without judgement or trying to stop or change it.
 We notice that we are emotionally eating.
 And notice what we choose to eat in these moments and how the food and experience make us feel.

-As we draw our awareness to our emotional eating, it is important that we do so without reprimanding, blaming or shaming ourselves.
+As we draw our awareness to our emotional eating, it is important we do so without reprimanding, blaming or shaming ourselves.

 Step 3: Cease feeling guilt or shame for emotional eating

 Guilt and shame do more to keep us trapped in the restrict-binge cycle than break free of emotional eating.
 Blaming or shaming ourselves will not change what has occurred and does more to perpetuate further emotional eating.
-When we release the guilt and shame that is fueled by diet mentality, we can then explore the triggers for our emotional eating in a calm and impartial way.
+When we release the guilt and shame fueled by diet mentality, we can then explore the triggers for our emotional eating in a calm and impartial way.